roma-glushko/roma-glushko/README.md

 ## About Me

-I'm Roman - Machine Learning and Software Engineer, Open Source enthusiast 👨‍💻🧪🛠💫
+I'm Roman - Machine Learning and Software Engineer, Open Source Enthusiast and Life Explorer 👨‍💻🧪🛠💫

+I like to solve problems by creating <a href="">open source projects</a>, blog about <a href="https://www.romaglushko.com/blog/">things I learn</a> and <a href="https://www.romaglushko.com/thoughts/">thoughts I have</a>.

+Currently, I'm converting from eCommerce development to Machine Learning Engineering.

+If your team needs a help, feel free to reach out to me (<a href="https://www.romaglushko.com/cv/machine-learning-engineer">My CV</a>)!

-## Domains
+## Areas of Intrest

 - Applied Machine Learning
-- Web Development
-- eCommerce Development
-- Performance Optimizations
 - Software Architecture
+- System Design
-- SEO and Marketing
+- eCommerce
 - Security

+## Data Science

+- Data Analysis
+- Classical Machine Learning Tasks (regression, classification, clusteting)
+- Forecasting
+- Image Classification
+- Object Detection

-## Technologies
+## Languages

 - Python
+- JavaScript, HTML5, CSS3 (Flexbox <3)
 - PHP
+- Golang and Concurrent Applications

+## Tools

-- Magento Platform
+- Scikit-Learn
+- Keras and PyTorch
-- JavaScript/ReactJS/GatsbyJS
+- Numpy and Pandas
-- Golang for high-performance and multithread-enabled tools
+- Seaborn and Plotly

 ## Stats